eric2523/eze-study-guide/data-structures/graphs/graphs.md

     for(const u of frontier){
       // explore all neighbors
       for(const v in graph[u]){
-        if (level[v] === undefined){
+        // level hashMap is our visited checker.
+If it is not undefined that we have already explored this node if (level[v] === undefined){
           level[v] = i;
           parent[v] = u;